MoonPoet/xaprb-src/content/blog/2008/01/05/maatkit-version-1674-released.md

   - Open Source
 ---

 Maatkit contains essential command-line utilities for MySQL, such as a table checksum tool and query profiler.
-It provides missing features such as checking slaves for data consistency, with emphasis on quality and scriptability.
+It provides missing features such as checking replicas for data consistency, with emphasis on quality and scriptability.

 This release contains bug fixes and new features.